SQL Server Unique Index

 SELECT * FROM Employees

-So this proofs that the UNIQUE Index in SQL Server is used to enforce the uniqueness of values and primary key constraint.
+So this proofs that the UNIQUE Index in SQL Server is used to enforce the uniqueness of values.
 The UNIQUENESS is a property of an Index in SQL Server and both CLUSTERED and NON-CLUSTERED indexes can be created as UNIQUE.

 CREATE UNIQUE NONCLUSTERED INDEX UIX_Employees_FastNamee_LastName On Employees(FastName, LastName)